holzensp/pklTsConfig/Readme.md

 outputFileName = "totally_tsconfig.json
 ```

+### Warning ###
+There is a bug where in VsCode (at least), when you set *outputFileName* to 'tsconfig.json',
+Pkl creates the proper 'tsconfig.json' file but it has the type Typescript, not JSON.
+All other file names are fine.

+As a workaround, pklTsConfig will set *outputFileName* to 'totally_tsconfig.json' when it is set to 'tsconfig.json'.
+Just
+change the file name to 'tsconfig.json' and your all set.

+### Running pklTsConfig ###

+1)  If you have `Pkl` installed locally:

-To build, run `pkl eval tsconfig.pkl -m .`, and it will create a `tsconfig.json` in the same directory.
+        To generate you tsconfig, run `pkl eval tsconfig.pkl -m .`, and it will create a `tsconfig.json` file in the same directory.

+        You can download Pkl by following Pkl's [installation instructions](https://pkl-lang.org/main/current/pkl-cli/index.html#installation).

-If you don't have `pkl` installed on your local machine, you can use your Javascript runtime to run
+2)  If you don't have `Pkl` installed on your local machine:

-a remote version of `pkl`:
+    You can use your Javascript bundler (npm, bun) to run a remote version of `pkl`:

          With `npx`:
          `npx pkl eval tsconfig.pkl -m .`

          With `bunx`:
          `bunx pkl eval tsconfig.pkl -m .`